enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/methods.rst

 New execution requests
 ++++++++++++++++++++++++++++++++++++++

-    .. method:: JqmClient.enqueue(JobRequest executionRequest) -> integer
+    .. method:: JqmClient.enqueue(String applicationName, String userName) -> long

         The core method of the Job Queue Manager: it enqueues a new job execution request, as described in the object parameter.
         It returns the ID of the request.
 This ID will be kept throughout the life cycle of the request until it becomes the ID of the history item after the execution ends.
 This ID is reused in many other methods of the API.

-        It consumes a :class:`JobRequest` item, which is a "form" object in which all ncessary parameters can be specified.

-    .. method:: JqmClient.enqueue(String applicationName, String user) -> integer

-        A simplified version of the method above.
+        It consumes a applicationName, aka the name of the job to launch and the an Username, aka the user at the origin of the enqueue request (can be null or empty)

-    .. method:: JqmClient.enqueueFromHistory(Integer jobIdToCopy) -> integer
+    .. method:: JqmClient.enqueueFromHistory(long jobIdToCopy) -> long

         This method copies an ended request. (this creates a new request - it has no impact whatsoever on the copied request)

 Job request deleting
 ++++++++++++++++++++++++++++++++++++++

-    .. method:: JqmClient.cancelJob(Integer id) -> void
+    .. method:: JqmClient.cancelJob(long id) -> void

         When called on a waiting execution request, removes it from the queue and moves it to history with CANCELLED status.
         This is the standard way of cancelling a request.

         *Synchronous method*

-    .. method:: JqmClient.deleteJob(int id) -> void
+    .. method:: JqmClient.deleteJob(long id) -> void

         This method should not usually be called.
 It completely removes a job execution request from the database.
         Please use cancelJob instead.

         *Synchronous method*

-    .. method:: JqmClient.killJob(int id) -> void
+    .. method:: JqmClient.killJob(long id) -> void

         Attempts to kill a running job instance.
 As Java thread are quite hard to kill, this may well have no effect.